-You are domiciled in Utah if:
+You are domiciled in Utah if you or your spouse:

-- 1. You or your spouse claimed a child tax credit (IRC §24) for a dependent on your federal tax return, and the dependent is enrolled in a Utah public K-12 school.
-This does not apply if you are the dependent's noncustodial parent and are divorced from, or were never married to, the custodial parent. - 2.
-You or your spouse is enrolled as a resident student in a Utah state institution of higher education.
+- claimed a child tax credit (IRC §24) for a dependent on your federal tax return, and the dependent is enrolled in a Utah public K-12 school (this does not apply if you are the noncustodial parent and are not married to the custodial parent); - 2. are enrolled as a resident student in a Utah state institution of higher education; or - 3. voted in Utah during the tax year and were neither registered to vote nor voted in another state.